What is Root Cause Analysis?

 Frequently Asked Questions About Root Cause Analysis

-How does Root Cause Analysis differ from just fixing the problem?
+How is root cause analysis different from just fixing the problem?

 Have Questions About Root Cause Analysis?